SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 to make a payment the token itself is somehow "the money."

 As explained above, the gold standard does not make gold the currency.
 It makes gold the buffer stock.
+If the issuer runs out of gold the currency rapidly deflates, since the buffer stock becomes scarce.
+It is an insane system.
+All mainstream economists agree with MMT that sustained moderate inflation is better than any deflation, but especially better than bursts of deflation (bank runs, the Cross of Gold, and all that).

 ### The third veil